 This is probably the most common method of shirt washing.
 It’s easy once you get the hang of it, and we’ve provided a step-by-step guide:

-- Prep the shirts: Unbutton all buttons and remove collar stays
+- Unfasten all buttons and remove any collar stays.

 A Note On Collar Rings, Cuff Dirt, & Pit Stains

-Yellowing at the armpits happens as a result of the chemicals in the deodorants most of us use, namely aluminum, mixed with sweat.
+Yellowing at the armpits happens as a result of the chemicals in the deodorants most of us use, namely aluminium, mixed with sweat.
+The only way to slow this process down is to launder your shirts regularly and in careful accordance with the care instructions on the tag.

 - Get your iron and ironing board ready.

-- Unbutton all buttons and remove collar stays.
+- Unbutton all buttons and remove the shirt collar stays.

 How To Store A Dress Shirt